sajari/website-search-integration/README.md

 * [*search box*](#search-box): search box.
 Typical usage includes being embedded into headers and menus.

 * [*dynamic content*](#dynamic-content): results.
-Typically used to show similar or popular content.
+Typically used to put pre-baked searches into pages, to show similar or popular content, or article listings by tag/category etc for landing pages.

-The easiest way to get one is to generate it from your [Sajari Console](https://www.sajari.com/console/).
-The integration will come with helper functions and be pre-filled with your configuration.

 It's possible to use [multiple integrations](#multiple-integrations) on the same site/page.
 For instance: have a search box in the header of your site, which then redirects to an inline search results page when triggered.

 **NOTE: The code examples in this README assume integrations have been generated from the [Console](https://www.sajari.com/console/collections/install).
-Generated interfaces include a handful of [helper functions](#helper-functions) which are referenced in the following examples.**
+Generated interfaces come with a handful of [helper functions](#helper-functions) which are referenced in the following examples.**

 ### Inline